-Interest payable and similar charges include interest payable and finance changes on finance leases recognised in the profit or loss account using the effective interest method, unwinding of the discount on provisions, and net foreign exchange losses that are recognised in the profit or loss account (see foreign currency accounting policy).
+Interest payable and similar charges include interest payable, finance charges on shares classified as liabilities and finance leases recognised in profit or loss using the effective interest method, unwinding of the discount on provisions, and net foreign exchange losses that are recognised in the profit and loss account (see foreign currency accounting policy).

-Interest bearing bank loans, overdrafts and other loans are recorded at proceeds received net of direct issue costs.
+Interest bearing bank loans, overdrafts and other debt instruments are recorded at proceeds received net of direct issue costs.

-Finance charges, including premium payable on settlement or redemptions and direct issue costs are accounted for on an accruals basis and taken to the profit or loss account using the effective interest rate method and are added to the carrying value of the instrument to the extent that they are not settled in the period in which they arise.
+Finance charges, including premium payable on settlement or redemptions and direct issue costs are accounted for on an accruals basis and taken to the profit and loss account using the effective interest rate method and are added to the carrying value of the instrument to the extent that they are not settled in the period in which they arise.